castaway2000/MetrixRMG/README.md

         Metrix RMG Version 1.0 is freely useable and re-distributable under the GNU General Public Licence version 3.

+        Metrix RMG is a (R)apid (M)etrics (G)enerator.
+It is designed to quickly create graphical representations          from data supplied to the tool.
+The end goal is to make data visually appealing and presentable to people.
+It can be used for generating various types of graphics for meetings and presentations.
+Its current design         is intended to be used with businesses and currently requires a hard coded database.

         ATTENTION:
         MetrixRMG version 1 is meant to be a server side webtool.
         Only accessable by the admin to create visual data quickly